jamesthekee/jamesthekee.github.io/README.md

 ## Welcome to my page

-I'm a computer science student with an interest in creating computer stuff.
+I'm an undergraduate computer science student with an interest in creating computer stuff.
 You can find some of my projects here:

 [My Password manager](https://github.com/jamesthekee/password-manager)